shopware/shopware/changelog/_unreleased/2023-10-13-fix-sales_channel_language_validator.md

 author_github: @scarbous
 ---
 # API
-* Fix the validation of the SalesChannel to avoid errors when updating the sales channels.
+* Changed the validation of the SalesChannel to avoid errors when updating the sales channels.